nathaliehsieh/scDrug2/README.md

     Note: Get `IMAGE_ID` with command `docker images`.

-4. In the docker container `single-cell-analysis`, pull the docker image `cibersortx/fractions` used in treatment selection.
+4. In the Docker container `single-cell-analysis`, pull the Docker image `cibersortx/fractions` used in treatment selection.

     ```
     /etc/init.d/docker start